Our Programs

 Computer Technology, Grade 10, Open (TEJ2O)

 This course introduces students to computer systems, networking, and interfacing, as well as electronics and robotics.
 Students will assemble, repair, and configure computers with various types of operating systems and application software.
 Students will build small electronic circuits and write computer programs to control simple peripheral devices or robots.
-Students will also develop an awareness of related environmental and societal issues, and will learn about secondary and postsecondary pathways and career opportunities in computer technology.
+Students will also develop an awareness of related environmental and societal issues and will learn about secondary and post-secondary pathways and career opportunities in computer technology.

 Prerequisite: None